sulfuror/rescript-sh/README.md

 0 */4 * * * /PATH/TO/YOUR/rescript -b >> /home/YOURUSERNAME/.rescript/logs/rescript-log_$(date +\%Y-\%m-\%d-\%H:00) 2>&1
 ```

-You can change the destination to your logs if you want.
-I made it
-to /home because is just simple and you don't have to mix that with
-systems logs.
-You could also make the log folder hidden (that's my choice)
-and just use `ls` to list your logs and `cat` to display the output instead
-of opening file by file.

 You can read more about how `crontab` works in [here](https://help.ubuntu.com/community/CronHowto).

 ## Some things worth to mention